ansemjo/speedtest-plotter/README.md

     docker run -d -p 8000:8000 -e SCHEDULE="0 3,9,15,21 * * *" ansemjo/speedtest

-The webserver is a single-threaded Flask application, which may not be suitable for production usage.
+The webserver is a single-threaded Flask application and pipes the data to gnuplot in a subprocess, which may not be suitable for production usage.
 To disable the webserver completely set the `PORT` environment variable to an empty string.
 This will only take measurements and save them to the database.

-    docker run -d -e PORT= -v speedtests:/data ansemjo/speedtest
+    docker run -d -e PORT="" -v speedtests:/data ansemjo/speedtest

 To dump the results as CSV from a running container use the `dump` command: